 - Salt and pepper to taste

-- Use cauliflower rice instead of traditional rice for a low-carb option.
+- Swap cauliflower rice for a low-carb meal.

-- Opt for dairy-free cheese to keep it vegan.
+- Use dairy-free cheese to keep it vegan.

 3.2 Directions

-Begin by preheating your oven to 375°F (190°C).
-Prepare a baking dish by lightly greasing it with cooking spray or olive oil.
-Next, wash the bell peppers, slice the tops off, and remove the seeds and membranes.
-Set aside.
+Preheat oven to 375°F (190°C).
+Lightly grease a baking dish with cooking spray or a bit of olive oil.
+Wash peppers, cut tops off, remove seeds and membranes.
+Set them aside.

 Stuffing the Peppers

-Cover the baking dish with aluminum foil and bake in the preheated oven for 30 minutes.
-After this time, remove the foil and continue to bake for an additional 10-15 minutes, or until the peppers are tender and the cheese is bubbly and golden brown.
-For best results, check the peppers for doneness by inserting a fork – they should be soft but not mushy.
+Cover the dish with foil and bake for 30 minutes.
+Take off the foil, bake another 10–15 minutes until peppers are tender and cheese is bubbly.
+Test with a fork to make sure they’re soft but not mushy.

 3.3 Serving Suggestions